VincentH-Net/azure-uno-dev-vm/README.md

 > Quickly create secure, performant Windows Azure Virtual Machines for developing Microsoft Azure + Uno Platform solutions with .NET

 What do you get?
-- Complete instructions to create Azure Virtual Desktop Windows 11 VMs - including multiple Azure regions
+- Complete instructions to create secure, fast Azure Virtual Desktop Windows 11 VMs - including multiple Azure regions
 - An easy to customize, idempotent installation script to set up a VM for Azure and Uno Platform development with .NET
 - Research notes on selecting the right VM size for near-desktop performance and for selecting the right Microsoft VM service and RDP client